“I photograph the world at the edge of recognition, where the everyday slips into something quieter and more surreal.”

 Bio

-Robby Ogilvie (b.1986, Edinburgh) is a Scotland based award winning photographer and lens based artist exploring perception, place and the shifting boundaries between clarity and ambiguity.
+Robby Ogilvie (b.1986, Edinburgh) is a photographer and lens based artist based in Scotland, exploring perception, place and the shifting boundaries between clarity and ambiguity.
 His work moves between conceptual and post documentary photography, working across digital, analogue and mobile formats, with a focus on everyday environments where structure, colour and light begin to slip into something more surreal.

 He holds an MA in Contemporary Art Theory (Distinction) from Edinburgh College of Art, where his studies informed an ongoing interest in perception, attention and the conditions through which images are experienced.

-He is the winner of the 2026 Sony World Photography Awards, Open Competition, Object category, for his image Colour Divides, and his work has been exhibited internationally.
-Recent exhibitions include the Royal Scottish Academy, Edinburgh and Old Mill, Belgrade, Serbia.
-Forthcoming exhibitions include Somerset House, London; Venice Photo Lab; and the Saatchi Gallery, London, as part of Digitalism Vol. 3 at the British Art Fair.
+He is the winner of the 2026 Sony World Photography Awards, Open Competition, Object category, for his image Colour Divides, and was also recognised as a finalist in the National Geographic Traveller UK Photography Competition.
+His work has been exhibited internationally, including at Somerset House, London, the Royal Scottish Academy, Edinburgh, and Old Mill, Belgrade, Serbia.
+Forthcoming exhibitions include Den Internationale – no. 43, Esbjerg, Denmark, Venice Photo Lab, and the Saatchi Gallery, London, as part of Digitalism Vol. 3 at the British Art Fair.

 His work has been published internationally in The Guardian (UK), NOICE Magazine (USA), Ephemere (Tokyo), BROAD Magazine (Canada), Woofer Magazine (USA), and SOFT Publishing (Italy), contributing to a growing global presence.